Blaizzy/mlx-embeddings/docs/Formula-Cookbook.md

 ### Rewriting a script shebang

 In some cases, the formula goal is to install a script written in an interpreted language, such as Python or Perl, to be used as an executable.
-Homebrew provides a `rewrite_shebang` method to rewrite the shebang of a script to point to the correct interpreter path.
+Homebrew provides a `rewrite_shebang` method to rewrite the shebang of a script.
+This replaces the original interpreter path with the one installed by Homebrew.
+This guarantees that the interpreter dependency was correctly installed and is present at execution time.
 For example, the [`icdiff` formula](https://github.com/Homebrew/homebrew-core/blob/7beae5ab57c65249403699b2b0700fbccf14e6cb/Formula/icdiff.rb#L16) uses such utility.

 ### Handling files that should persist over formula upgrades